newrelic/newrelic-telemetry-sdk-rust/README.md

 project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company,  please drop us an email at opensource@newrelic.com.

-## Support
-New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
-You can find this project's topic/threads in the [Telemetry SDK section of Explorers Hub](https://discuss.newrelic.com/t/new-relic-rust-telemetry-sdk-open-source/114558)

 ## License